Federatedlearning1/GCN/README.md

  implementation of a GCN network in keras and subsequent evaluation and applying federated learning on implemented GCN model

 Federated Client

 A flower class client is defined that participates in the Federated Learning.

-The three functions of the federated client: get parameters, fit and evaluate are written to perform their respective tasks.
+The three functions of the federated client: get parameters,fit and evaluate are written to perform their respective tasks.

 The above methods are implemented to get the model parameters, train the model locally on the private dataset and evaluate the model on the same.

 Finally, the client receives global model parameters, trains locally, and sends back updated parameters to the server for aggregation.